WebEngineering-FHNW/fs19-de-cr-graded-exercise-NatSennrich/README.md

 How to test the project:  (if other than `grailsw test-app`)

 Hand-written, static HTML
-project description: is located at `src/main/resources/public/index.html`
+project description: is located at `src/main/resources/public/index.html`.
+Basically, could be reached at http://localhost:8010/index.html when the application has started.

 External contributions: